-Objective 1.4: Work with the Regional Problem Solving Policy Committee (RPS) or appropriate review authority to revise plans for Talent's urban reserve areas to fit with the residential needs identified in the Talent Housing Needs Analysis, through actions such as re-examining the distribution of residential, commercial, and industrial lands with Talent's adopted Urban Reserves.
+Objective 1.4: Work with the Regional Problem Solving Policy Committee (RPS) or appropriate review authority) to revise plans for Talent's urban reserve areas to fit with the residential needs identified in the Talent Housing Needs Analysis, through actions such as re-examining the distribution of residential, commercial, and industrial lands with Talent's adopted Urban Reserves.

-Implementation Strategy 1.4a: Work with the RPS Policy Committee or appropriate review authority to revise plans for Talent's urban reserve areas.
+Implementation Strategy 1.4a: City staff should workWork with the RPS Policy Committee or appropriate review authority to revise plans for Talent's urban reserve areas.

-Implementation Steps: Coordinate with the RPS Policy Committee or appropriate review authority to revise plans for Talent's urban reserve areas
+Implementation Steps: Coordinate with the RPS Policy Committee or appropriate review authority to revise plans for Talent's urban reserve areas landowners in Talent's urban reserves to understand landowners'determine their preferences for development and understandto determine how thesetheir preferences fit into Talent's housing needs, as identified in the Housing Needs Analysis.

-Partners: City Staff, Planning Commission and RPS Policy Committee (or appropriate review authority)
+Partners: City staffStaff, Planning Commission and RPS Policy Committee (or appropriate review authority)